jackyhuynh/KalmanFilter/README.md

 ## Running the tests

 Explain how to run the automated tests for this system:
+- There is no download IDE need, all you need is download all the src to your machine and run it.
 - Using Jupiter Notebook
 - Navigate to the file Kahman_Filter_Implementation.ipynb
 - hit: